chikaj/my-nixos/README.md

 ./install.sh full
 ```

-For detailed guides, see the `docs/` directory or use `./install.sh help`.
+For detailed guides, see `docs/` directory or use `./install.sh help`.